xtr-dev/.github/profile/README.md

-# Hi there 🚣🏼‍♂️⭐

-**xtr.dev** is building the essential plugin ecosystem for PayloadCMS developers.
+**xtr.dev** is building essential plugins for PayloadCMS.
 We create open-source plugins that solve real development needs, making your PayloadCMS projects faster and more powerful.

-Our mission is simple: **Build the tools we wish we had when developing with PayloadCMS.**

-## 🚀 Our Plugin Collection
+## Our Plugins

 We're actively developing a comprehensive suite of PayloadCMS plugins: